fachryafrz/fachryafrz/public/projects/ryplay/README.md

-# RyPlay – Game Discovery
+# Ryplay – Game Discovery

 Ryplay is a comprehensive gaming platform designed to enhance your gaming experience.
 You can browse, search games with advanced filters and check where a game is available to get/purchase across various game stores.
 You can also save your favorite games, create a wishlist, and mark games as played.